 Wool and felt.
 Some facts for the curious ones.

-Wool is animal fiber and comes from different animals.
-It may be called different terms depending on the animal it comes from, but it is still wool.
-It was wool people have begun to make their clothes of well before they discovered the usefulness of plant fiber.
-First, they shaved or cut the fur off the animals they killed for their meat, but then they discovered that the wool grows over and over again and it may be worth taming some of the animals and cutting or combing them instead of chasing them.
-Sheep and goats had given wool to the first threads, but people also get wool from camels, dromedaries, lama, alpaca and rabbits.
-Wool and garments made of it are the faithful companions of humanity since ancient times.
-Wool is water repellent, insulating, fireproof (glows but not burns), silencing, warming and glorious.
+Wool is an animal fiber that comes from different animals.
+It may be called various terms depending on the species it comes from yet it is still wool.
+It was wool people began to make their clothes of well before they discovered the use of plant fiber.
+First, they shaved or cut the fur off the animals they killed for their meat, but then it was found out that the wool grew over and over again and it might be worth taming some of the animals and cut or comb them instead of chasing them.
+Sheep and goats gave wool to the first threads but people also got wool from camels, dromedaries, lama, alpaca and rabbits.
+Wool and garments made of it have been the faithful companions of humanity since ancient times.
+Wool is water repellent, insulating, fireproof (glows but not burns), silencing, warming – and glorious.

 Felting is a very practical way of making textiles.
 You do not need any spinning machines, looms or knitting machines and can save at least 2 washes when compared to production of wool yarn.
 It takes less work and less energy to felt than to spin and weave / knit.
-Felted clothes are usually lighter than knitted or woven clothes in a similar model because you can lay owt wool thinner without losing heat or durability.
-It feels like a good coat or tweed fabric when wearing felted clothes.
-Felted clothes are light and you will not get hot or frozen in them, great for robes and coats but also for lighter garments and dresses.
-All felted items are both dirt and water repellent, which is useful for both clothes (you do not have to wash the wool too often, including knitted or woven garments) and interior items.
+Felted clothes are usually lighter than knitted or woven ones in a similar model because you can lay the wool out thinner without loss of warmth or durability.
+It feels like a good broadcloth or tweed when wearing felted clothes.
+Felted clothes are light and you never get hot or frozen in them, great for robes and coats but also for lighter garments and dresses.
+All felted items are both dirt and water repellent which is useful both for clothes (you do not have to wash the wool too often, including knitted or woven garments) and interior ornaments.
 Felted wool is very durable.
-After a few weeks of use, all small bumps disappear and the garment looks the same year after year.
+After a few weeks of use all small bumps disappear and the garment looks the same year after year.

-Nunofelting (derived from Japanese “nuno” fabric “) is to allow the wool to coalesce with a fabric, usually sparse or thin.
-The natural materials are best suited for this, but also synthetic materials can be nunofelted with.
+Nunofelting (derived from Japanese “nuno” fabric “) allows the wool to coalesce with a fabric, usually sparse or thin.
+The natural materials are best suited for this, but synthetic materials also can be nunofelted with.
 This technique provides great opportunities for clothing creation and artistic expression.
-This technique became known / discovered in the second half of the 1900s and is relatively new in the textile world and has great potential to explore and develop.
+This technique became known / discovered in the last decades of the 21st century.
+It is relatively new in the textile world and has a great potential for exploration and development.

-You can felt wool of most cloven/hoofed animals, but sheep wool is best suited for this.
+You can felt wool of most ungulates, although sheep wool is best suited for this.

 You can combine wool and other fibers, for example flax or silk.
 It provides new interesting textiles with properties of all the fibers used.

-Knowing if things are well-felted is simple: they do not lose much wool (some knocking occurs almost always in the first few weeks when you start using a worn out garment or item, but it will disappear soon), The object feels whole and compact, there is no resilience when squeezing it between the fingers, no “fungus” or frenzy feeling.
-It is not possible to see separate hairs on even the smallest objects.
-The cut edges look like a whole, no separate fibers are visible.
+it is easy to tell the things are well-felted: they do not lose much wool (some pills occur almost always in the first few weeks when you start using a felted garment or item, but it will disappear soon).
+The object feels whole and compact, there is no resilience when squeezing it between the fingers, no “fungus” or frenzy feeling.
+Separate hairs on even the smallest objects aren’t visible.
+The cut edges look like a whole, with no protruding fibers.
 The surface is not “hairy” but smooth although it may have a spiny texture due to shrinkage.
 Well felted things are water repellent and very difficult to wet.

 The wool grows well when the animal is doing well.
-With the long selection work that people had done since the first animals became tame resulted in an impressive number of different wool types have occurred.
+The selection work performed since the first animals were tamed resulted in an impressive number of different wool types.
 Some wool types are better suited to felting than the others.
 When wool is being felted, the small cells (scales) on the surface of each hairline come in close contact, almost a grip, with cells on the adjacent hairs and become more or less stuck.
-Wool can be felted dry, but it felts much better when it is wet, so it is important that the animals presented to give long, thin or large amounts of wool are cut regularly.
-Otherwise the wool can be destroyed and becomes difficult to handle, and besides, the animal suffers when the thick coat felts up and draws in the hair roots.
-When the wool is felted, it is hard to shorten or comb and the finer hairline may break during treatment.
+Wool can be felted dry but it felts much better when it is wet, so it is important that the animals meant to give long, thin or large amounts of wool are cut regularly.
+Otherwise the wool can be destroyed and become difficult to handle, and besides an animal suffers when its thick coat felts up and tugs the hair roots.
+When the wool had felted on the animal, it becomes difficult to process after being sheared off and the finer fibers may break during handlig (combing or carding).
 In Sweden there is a law that all sheep must be sheared at least once a year.
-To get good wool suitable for handicraft and textile production you must cut the sheep twice a year, usually in spring and in autumn.
-Autumn wool is usually even in thickness and is best suited for felting, but spring wool is useful after careful sorting too.
+To get good wool suitable for handicraft and textile production it’s better to shear some breeds of sheep twice a year, usually in spring and in autumn.
+The autumn wool is usually evenly thick and is best suited for felting, while the spring wool is useful after careful sorting too.

-Felting is to use the wool properties, follow the material … Felting is probably the oldest textile technology in the world.
+Felting is probably the oldest textile technology in the world.
+Felting is about using the wool properties, following the material.
 You use the wool’s ability to soothe but do it under controlled conditions.
 The wool is sheared, sorted, cleansed, carded, combed or whipped and then laid out so that all fibers are able to attach to one another.
-The laid wool is soaked with water mixed with soap and processed mechanically (flap, rolled, massaged) to help the fibers to get a better grip on each other.
-This moment is called felting.
+The laid wool is soaked with soapy water and processed mechanically (flapped, rolled, massaged) to help the fibers to get a better grip on each other.
+This very moment is called felting.
 Then you use another of the wool properties – it can shrink and shrink.
-When the feltmaker sees that the piece is felted, i.e. holds together properly, he or she starts the shrinking.
-There are many ways to shrink the wool, with varying temperatures and tougher mechanical processing or just with any of these factors.
+When a feltmaker sees that the piece is felted, i.e. holds together properly, they start the shrinking.
+There are many ways to shrink the wool with varying temperatures and tougher mechanical processing or just with any of these factors.
 An object usually shrinks between 20 and 50% of its original size.
 Felt + shrink = felted!

-I use wool of Swedish sheep breeds as Finull sheep, Jämtlandsfår, Värmlandsfår, Gotland, Rya and Klövsjöfår etc, and wool from different European sheep breeds and merino wool from mulesing-free farms and other textile fibers such as flax and silk.
+I use the wool of such Swedish sheep breeds as Finull sheep, Jämtlandsfår, Värmlandsfår, Gotland, Rya and Klövsjöfår etc, and the wool of different European sheep breeds and the merino wool from mulesing-free farms and other textile fibers such as flax and silk.
 Fabrics for nunofelting are either recyclable or ecologically labeled.